-Veris is a professional service business delivering surveying, professional and advisory, and geospatial services to the infrastructure; land and property; energy, mining & resource; and defence, agribusiness, tourism, leisure and government sectors throughout Australia.
-Veris Limited is the Group's holding company that is listed on the ASX under the code VRS.
+Veris is a professional service business delivering surveying, professional and advisory and geospatial services to the infrastructure, land and property, energy, mining and resources, defence, agribusiness, tourism, leisure and government sectors throughout Australia.
+Veris Limited is the Group's holding company, listed on the ASX under the code VRS.